JSMike/GolfManagementSystem/README.md

 compile.
 See the instructions on their npm page: https://www.npmjs.com/package/strong-oracle

-After these modeules and libraries are installed use the following to run the
+After these modules and libraries are installed use the following to run the
 application:

 node server.js